|

 demonstrate a dog's willingness to work with its handler in a variety of

 situations.
-It is an athletic event that requires conditioning, concentration,
+It is an extremely physical athletic event that requires conditioning, concentration,

 Agility Level 1